pfnegrini/install-opencv/README.md

 The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is release quality.
 TBB works now thanks to an answer after reporting the problem as a [bug](http://code.opencv.org/issues/3900).
 The suggested cmake arguments worked.
 I also answered my own [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) if you are interested.
-Until then I'll cover them in the post-generated section of [install.sh](https://github.com/sgjava/install-opencv/blob/master/scripts/ubuntu/install.sh).

 ### WARNING